-Income Tax in India : Guide, Examples, E-filing Process
+Income Tax in India : Guide, IT Returns, E-filing Process 2019

 Taxes in India can be categorized as direct and indirect taxes.
 Direct tax is a tax you pay on your income directly to the government.
 Indirect tax is a tax that somebody else collects on your behalf and pays to the government eg restaurants, theatres and e-commerce websites recover taxes from you on goods you purchase or a service you avail.
 This tax is, in turn, passed down to the government.

 Income Tax – This is taxes an individual or a Hindu Undivided Family or any taxpayer other than companies, pay on the income received.
 The law prescribes the rate at which such income should be taxed

 Corporate Tax – This is the tax that companies pay on the profits they make from their businesses.
 Here again, a specific rate of tax for corporates has been prescribed by the income tax laws of India.

 Indirect taxes take many forms: service tax on restaurant bills and movie tickets, value-added tax or VAT on goods such as clothes and electronics.
 Goods and services tax, which has recently been introduced is a unified tax that has replaced all the indirect taxes that business owners have to deal with.

 Deadline to make investments under Section 80C